Mushtaq Gazdar

-Mushtaq Gazdar (مشتاق گزدر) (1937 - 15 November 2000) was a Pakistani film maker and cinematographer, who scripted, directed and produced around 190 short feature films, documentary films and newsreels on subjects including poverty-stricken women, especially those abused, bought and sold in open flesh markets as well as helpless children.
+Mushtaq Gazdar (مشتاق گزدر) (1937 - 15 November 2000) was a Pakistani film maker and cinematographer, who scripted, directed and produced around 190 short feature films, documentary films and newsreels on subjects including poverty-stricken women, especially those abused, bought and sold in open flesh markets, as well as helpless children.

 He was also a founding member of the Human Rights Commission of Pakistan.

 He also "scripted, directed and produced more than 175 short feature films, documentaries, and newsreels in the 1970s-1990s".

 Early life and career

 Mushtaq Gazdar was born in 1937 in Karachi.
-He did his MSc. degree in physics from the University of Karachi.
-He held diplomas in film-making technique from London and Tokyo, and founded his own production house in Karachi.
-He also worked as Production Assistant with the UK-based TV film mini-series, the Emmy Award winner Traffik (1989).
+He completed his MSc in physics from the University of Karachi.
+He held diplomas in film-making technique from London and Tokyo, and founded a production house in Karachi.
+He also worked as production assistant for a UK-based TV film mini-series, the Emmy Award winner Traffik (1989).

 He was a founding member of the Human Rights Commission of Pakistan.
 Mushtaq Gazdar also wrote articles on social issues for newspapers.
 Mushtaq personally had politically progressive ideology and associated with people like Faiz Ahmed Faiz, Sibte Hassan and Dorab Patel.

 He also wrote a voluminous book Pakistani Cinema: 1947-1997, a historical and critical study of Pakistan's film industry, published in 1997 to commemorate Pakistan's 50th anniversary.
 Before he suddenly died on 15 November 2000, he was elected the honorary secretary of the Pakistan Arts Council, Karachi.